-OVERVIEW: The Compton Foundation has a unique approach to giving, making grants to groups based on two categories of work—leadership and storytelling.
-But giving goes to progressive social change, toward a “peaceful, just, and sustainable world.”
-Within that goal, a considerable amount goes toward the environment and curbing climate change.
+OVERVIEW: The Compton Foundation makes grants based on two categories of work—leadership and storytelling; however, grants are used for progressive social change, and toward a “peaceful, just, and sustainable world.”

-IP TAKE: Compton, even more than most progressive funders, is all about movement building.
-That means strengthening leadership and inspiring others to take up the cause with powerful stories.
-Collaboration, capacity-building, and media projects are this funder's bread and butter.
+IP TAKE: Compton, even more than most progressive funders, emphasizes movement building.
+This means strengthening leadership and inspiring others to address the cause through powerful stories.
+This funder prizes collaboration, capacity-building, and media projects.

 - Ellen Friedman, Executive Director

 - Deborah K. Daughtry, Director of Operations